Year 3 Kickstarter report card

 What’s next?

 • Even though the Kickstarter is now technically complete & our obligations are discharged, I’m going to keep posting ~monthly updates and changelogs here.
-Writing these is a compulsion // an essential part of my process so may as well lol (I just did a quick count – I am just a few shy of having written 100 lifetime Kickstarter project updates).
+Writing these is a compulsion // an essential part of my process so may as well lol (I just did a quick count — I am now just two shy of having written 100 lifetime project updates on Kickstarter).

-• After our celebration livestream this upcoming Monday (did I mention?
-4pm PST!
-AMA question submissions here!), we’re going to be taking a week or two as a break to catch our breath and plan how we want to approach the road to Steam over the next year.
+• After our celebration livestream this upcoming Monday, we’re going to be taking a week or two as a break to catch our breath and plan the road to Steam over the next year.

 Discord, Trailer, all NPCs, Steam wishlists, itch.io #1 bestseller??
 Year 3 Kickstarter changelog